-Communications risk Mitigations Misalignment between CCP and broader Maintain close working relationships through regular meetings and contact MFAT communications PDG/CCD on Pacific Climate change related communications CMD on broader MFAT communication strategies that may be relevant to the programme Lack of champions for CCP communications Formal, clear expectations in strategy about driving communications and thought leadership Communications a regular CCP agenda item at Governance forums (e.g. PDSGG) Communications resourcing situated to have access and influence with governance bodies to support their leadership role with CCP (i.e. PDSGG) Specific Ministerial announcements are required ahead of CCP programme schedule Identify any 'announcement events' in the programme plan (i.e. the Pacific Islands Forum) and look for opportunities to proactively identify announcements in line with the programme schedule for the related activity Ensure the programme plan identifies events as a regular occurring deliverable to provide potential talking points Ensure any early announcements are informed by the most current information regarding the CCP Climate Change targets not achieved or in Over-programme' to ensure a safety net of achieving the targets danger Early identification for risk management ce.
-Clearly outline a plan for how and when the targets can be achieved Perception of lack of immediate action or Take a balanced portfolio approach to planning CCP lack of long terms outcomes (i.e. getting Highlight and reinforce communications for both short and long term projects the balance right) • Transparency of the overall plan
+Communications risk Mitigations Misalignment between CCP and broader MFAT communications Maintain close working relationships through regular meetings and contact MEAT COMMUNICATIONS PDG/CCD on Pacific Climate change related communications CMD on broader MFAT communication strategies that may be relevant to the programme Lack of champions for CCP communications Formal, clear expectations in strategy about driving communications and thought leadership Communications a regular CCP agenda item at Governance forums (e.g. PDSGG) Communications resourcing situated to have access and influence with governance bodies to support their leadership role with CCP (i.e. PDSGG) Specific Ministerial announcements are required ahead of CCP programme schedule Identify any 'announcement events' in the programme plan (i.e. the Pacific Islands Forum) and look for opportunities to proactively identify announcements in line with the programme schedule for the related activity Ensure the programme plan identifies events as a regular occurring deliverable to provide potential talking points Ensure any early announcements are informed by the most current information regarding the CCP Climate Change targets not achieved or in • 'Over-programme' to ensure a safety net of achieving the targets danger Early identification for risk management 680 Clearly outline a plan for how and when the targets can be achieved Perception of lack of immediate action or Take a balanced portfolio approach to planning CCP lack of long terms outcomes (i.e. getting Highlight and reinforce communications for both short and long term projects the balance right) Transparency of the overall plan

-Communications risk Mitigations Perception of 'telling' and 'doing to' not listening/focused on Communicate the process for how the programme was designed (broad engagement) what people need Look for opportunities to work with delivery teams and local communities to reflect the real world nature of the change Use 'real world' stories to promote the programme Negative or misinformed media coverage Work closely with CMD who will have built relationships with journalists coverage • Focus on facts and impact on our channels and with media Provide technical and background briefings Lack of public interest Public perceptions research and understanding Use influencers to amplify effort Create engaging content of real stories Ensure a concerted and ongoing effort Negative public Be 'bold but savvy' - keep alert to the wider context response to international spend (vs local issues) • Tell real stories of impact and outcomes, with a human face Partners perceive lack - Po transparent about what we're doing with who and why of fairness in access Be transparent about what we're doing with who and why Include communications expectations in contrasts and profile given to some (e.g. country Include communications expectations in contracts focus) Actively manage relationships (comms staff to comms staff) Staff/posts go off message Ensure CCP communications are clear and consistent and in line with the communication strategy Proactively provide Posts with key CCP communication tools to use (e.g. key messages etc.) with partners Provide training and support 6 Have clear sign off process Partners make political statements/off message Clear branding used for joint statements (so it's very clear when it's not) Actively manage relationships Lack of robust Refer to Business case information development data / evidence of impact CCE to provide a data and reference source to support the programme decisions
+Communications risk Mitigations Perception of 'telling' and 'doing to' not listening/focused on Communicate the process for how the programme was designed (broad engagement) what people need Look for opportunities to work with delivery teams and local communities to reflect the real world nature of the change Use 'real world' stories to promote the programme Negative or misinformed media coverage Work closely with CMD who will have built relationships with journalists Coverage Focus on facts and impact on our channels and with media Provide technical and background briefings Lack of public interest Public perceptions research and understanding Use influencers to amplify effort Create engaging content of real stories Ensure a concerted and ongoing effort Negative public Be 'bold but savvy' - keep alert to the wider context response to international spend (vs Tell real stories of impact and outcomes, with a human face local issues) Partners perceive lack Be transparent about what we're doing with who and why of fairness in access and profile given to Include communications expectations in contracts some (e.g. country focus) Actively manage relationships (comms staff to comms staff) Staff/posts go off message Ensure CCP communications are clear and consistent and in line with the communication strategy Proactively provide Posts with key CCP communication tools to use (e.g. key messages etc.) with partners Provide training and support -0- Have clear sign off process Partners make political statements/off message Clear branding used for joint statements (so it's very clear when it's not) (0) Actively manage relationships Lack of robust Refer to Business case information development data / evidence of impact CCE to provide a data and reference source to support the programme decisions

-Communications risk Mitigations

-Measurement and Include measurement and evaluation activities in the CCP
+Communications risk Mitigations Measurement and evaluation not completed so there is a lack of evidence for what we implement Include measurement and evaluation activities in the CCP programme plan/s

-evaluation not programme plan/s

-completed so there is a

-lack of evidence for

-what we implement